The SFWP Literary Awards Program

 • The grand prize will be $1500.
 Two runner ups will be selected, each receiving $500.
 A competitive publishing contract will be offered, but winners are not required to accept.
 The prize amount will be paid out regardless.

 • We are seeking fiction and creative nonfiction of every genre.
+You do not have to be associated with Santa Fe or New Mexico.
 We have global distribution and publish authors from all around the world.
+Learn more about us right here.

 • Simultaneous submissions are accepted.
 Unpublished work, self-published work, and work from small or micro-presses that has not received marketing support will be eligible.